 Mr. Thaddaeus Gregory, representing SRM, thanked the Commission for the opportunity to speak.
 He said the proposed Comprehensive Plan amendment is aimed at fixing one of the last remaining underdeveloped split-zone parcels in the Downtown.
 The site in question is part of a future development at a crucial intersection, a designated southern gateway into and out of the Downtown.
 The site currently contains a one-story drive-through restaurant and a one-story strip mall.
 SRM has a different vision for the site and intends to provide a mixed use development that will incorporate much-needed centrally located housing with ground floor retail and commercial space.
 The help of the Commission is needed to achieve the vision for the site.
 The site is one of the last-remaining underdeveloped split-zone parcels along the southern edge of the Downtown boundary.
 The zoning line bisects an existing building.
-The Commission has a demonstrated history of fixing such split-zone parcels, and the current Commission can help to finish the work prior commissioners began.
+The Commission can help to finish the work prior commissioners began.